Efficient Discovery of Actual Causality in Stochastic Systems

 \section{SMT-Based Discovery of PAC}

-An SMT decision problem consists of two main components: (1) an SMT instance, including variables, their domains, and associated symbolic structures, and (2) a set of constraints that encode the logical relationship among these variables.
-We proceed by presenting the SMT encoding of the three subformulas introduced in \Cref{eq:pac}, namely $\psi_\SE$, $\psi_\AW$, and $\psi_\CW$.
+An SMT decision problem consists of two main components: (1) an SMT instance, including variables, their domains, and associated symbolic structures, and (2) a set of constraints that encode the logical relationship among these variables. \vmcai{In our SMT formulation, the objective is to symbolically identify a predicate $\varphi^c$, interpreted as the cause of the occurrence of the effect represented by the predicate $\varphi^e$.
+We introduce an uninterpreted function $f : 2^{\states} \rightarrow \{\texttt{True}, \texttt{False}\}$ which represents the cause.
+For a set of states $C \subseteq \states$, we say $f(C) = \texttt{True}$ if the predicates associated with the states in $C$ only hold in the actual world but do not hold in the counterfactual world; otherwise, $f(C) = \texttt{False}$.}

+\vmcai{Throughout this section, we use $p$ to denote real-valued SMT variables ranging over the interval $[0,1]$ in the SMT encodings.} We proceed by presenting the SMT encoding of the three subformulas introduced in \Cref{eq:pac}, namely $\psi_\SE$, $\psi_\AW$, and $\psi_\CW$.